lukaspustina/mhost/docs/mhost.1.md

 : Sets a dotted-decimal IPv4 address or a colon-delimited IPv6 address to lookup in which case a PTR query is performed.

 -h
 : Enabled human-readable output for output modules supporting this setting.
 Currently, their us human-readable support for SPF records as well as all times and durations as relative times.
-This examples show the output with and without human-readable output enabled:
+This examples shows the output with and without human-readable output enabled:

         Received 2 (min 3, max 3 records) answers from 2 servers
         * SOA: origin NS sns.dns.icann.org., responsible party noc.dns.icann.org., serial 2017042799, refresh in 2 hours, retry in an hour, expire in 2 weeks, min in an hour (2)